The picture shows a handshake.

 “A green lease is a sustainability-oriented tenancy agreement.
 Through its special provisions, which may be flanked by the requirements of any existing certification of the property, it encourages the tenant to use the property as sustainably as possible and the landlord to manage the property as sustainably as possible.”

-Green Leases at Deka Immobilien: Sustainability in Asset Management
+Green leases at Deka Immobilien: Sustainability in asset management

 Key SDG goals supported by “green leases”